10 Best Golf Simulators For Home – 2025 Reviews & Buying Guide

 What Is Included

-The minimum space requirements are 10 ft high x 14 ft wide x 16 ft deep.
+A room space of at least 10 ft high x 14 ft wide x 18 ft deep is recommended for this setup.

 Buying Guide